Student Involvement

 Access and Accommodation Resource Coordinator Russ Portier

-Faculty Diversity Liaison Amanda Ngola and Lynette Studer
+Faculty Diversity Liaison Lynette Studer

 Radical Social Work Jenny Braunginn and Laura Dresser

-Phi Alpha Honor Society Paja Charles
+Phi Alpha Honor Society Lauren Bishop

 Social Work Christian Fellowship Group Katherine Magnuson